Corymbia citriodora

 Growing

-New plants are usually started from seed, which are tiny and don't require soil covering to germinate but benefit from soaking in water overnight.
+New plants are usually started from seed, which is tiny and doesn't require soil cover to germinate but benefits from soaking overnight.

-Performs best on free-draining clay-loam, loam, sandy-loam and loamy-sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5 to 7.5, and on sites with full sun exposure.
+Performs best on free-draining clay loam, loam, sandy loam, and loamy sand soils that are moderately acid to slightly alkaline, generally with a pH of 5 to 7.5, and on sites with full sun exposure.

 Problem features

 Large amounts of small seed are produced and fall to the ground, where they germinate readily.
-It is assessed as a high weed risk species for Hawaii and Florida, respectively, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas.
+The Hawaii Pacific Weed Risk Assessment (HPWRA) project and the IFAS Assessment of Non-Native Plants in Florida's Natural Areas assess it as a high weed-risk species for Hawaii and Florida, respectively.

 Where it grows